ewhal/pomf-todo/README.md

 - Incorporate alchimist's SHA256 hashing to replace SHA1
 - Add SQLite support
 - Increase visibility of contact and copyright takedown pages
+- Create a better `CONTRIBUTING.md` file
+- Finish rewriting the FAQ into a `<dl>` description list
+- Change or remove suggested web browsers to install in `check_fileapi.swig`
+  - Chrome is a non-free web browser.
+Chromium is free/libre software.
+  - Firefox suggests installing non-free addons.
+GNU IceCat does not.

 ### Release `3.0.0`